TheBroOfCookies/TDT4501-fordyp/README.md

 ```
 mpirun -np 2 ./main_mpi 64 64 64 500 1
 ```
-Runs a 64x64x64 point grid with 500 timesteps and sourcetype 1 and 2 processes
+Runs with 64x64x64 points in a grid, 500 timesteps, sourcetype 1 and 2 processes
-Maximum 2 ranks with -DSAVE_RECEIVERS=ON (set in makefile, default ON) Maximum 4 ranks with -DSAVE_RECEIVERS=OFF

 ### Sourcetypes
 1 = Stress monopole